 Nursing Home Page

-A complete redesign of the program will be undertaken, and the roll-out for the new program will be fall 2015.
+A complete redesign of the program has been undertaken, and the roll-out for the new program is expected in the fall of 2015.

 This is a challenging and exciting time to be a nurse!
 Increased competition and ever-expanding consumer demand have created exceptionally attractive work opportunities for well-educated nurses.
 With core values in professionalism, integrity, and excellence, White Mountains Community College Associate Degree in Nursing graduates are in high demand for a variety of nursing jobs throughout Northern New England.

 Why pursue nursing at White Mountains Community College?

 1. Experienced and respected faculty.

 2. Small learning group instruction (8:1 student/faculty ratio in lab and clinical).